FritzAndFriends/StreamDeckToolkit/Templates/StreamDeck.PluginTemplate.Csharp/content/README.md

 ##### Purpose

-The **Key Icon** is the icon which is displayed on the key(s) to which is is assigned on the Stream Deck, as well as within the Stream Deck software during configuration.
+The **Key Icon** is the icon which is displayed on the key(s) to which is is assigned on the [Stream Deck][], as well as within the [Stream Deck software][] during configuration.
 If your action supports multiple states, the **Key Icon** will be displayed when its assigned state is active.
 Each action hast as least one state, and as of this time, has at most two states.

  Once again, just as with the **Category Icon** and **Action Image**, when setting its value in the *manifest*, do not specify an extension.